 Afghan

-Afghan is an iconic map from the past that will be making a return in the MW3 maps list for multiplayer.
-Set around a crashed C-130 plane in a desert canyon, Afghan offers a variety of different engagement ranges and verticality.
+Afghan is an iconic map from the past that makes its return in the MW3 maps list for multiplayer.
+Set around a crashed C-130 plane surrounded by bunkers in a desert canyon, Afghan offers a variety of different engagement ranges and verticality.

 Derail

-Derail was one of the largest maps in the original MW2, and it’s likely to be one of the largest MW3 maps as well unless changes are made.
+Derail was one of the largest maps in the original MW2, and it’s one of the largest MW3 maps as well.
 Taking place around various warehouses, a derailed train, and a small housing area, Derail is incredibly varied in terms of environments.
 However, with many long sightlines, it’s often seen as more of a sniper’s paradise, so stay on your toes.

 Estate

 Everyone loves Estate, not just because it’s home to one of the best campaign missions in 2009’s MW2, but because of the great map design for PvP.
-Returning in the MW3 maps list for 2023’s game, Estate will feature a large house overlooking a forested area.
-With lots of opportunities to flank as well as snipe, there’s lots of room for different playstyles.
+Returning in the MW3 maps list for 2023’s game, Estate features a large house overlooking a forested area.
+With lots of opportunities to flank as well as snipe, there’s room for different playstyles.

 Favela